crcn/structr.js/README.md

 Metadata
 --------

 Custom modifiers are considered metadata.
-They allow you to identify how specific methods should be handled.
+Use them to identify how specific methods should be handled.

 	var MetadataTestClass = Structr({